alis-exchange/build/docs/guides/getting-started/command-line-interface.md

 | [Windows Arm64](https://files.cli.alis.services/windows/arm64/latest/alis.exe) |
 | [Windows Amd64](https://files.cli.alis.services/windows/amd64/latest/alis.exe) |

 5. Place the file in your _alis.exchange/cli_ folder.
-Ensure the file name and extension is `alis.exe`.
+Ensure the file name is `alis` and that the extension is `.exe`.

 6. Close and restart all currently open terminal windows, including IDEs, such that the configurations of the paths can take place.